eddmash/powerocomponentsdemo/README.md

 Get into the powercomponents folder and run to get the dependencies.

 ``composer update``

 This downloads all the libraries this application depends on.

 Update config
 -------------
-All configs are found under `app/Config/powerorm.php`. create database called `tester` and update the database configurations to work with your database.
+All configs are found under `app/Config/powerorm.php`. create database called `powerormcomponents` and update the database configurations to work with your database.

 Run migrations
 --------------